karol-121/finn-extension-suite/README.md

 *"to the top" button that is displayed in right bottom corner*

 ### 3. Finn.no - square meters
-Extension that add price per square meter to house rent listings.
+Extension that add price per square meter to home rent listings.
 In addition listings that have price per square meter below given threshold, will be marked.
-This way one can quickly spot a "good deal".
+Currently the threshold is set to 250kr/m² which may not be applicable for everyone, however I plan to make it a user preference.

 Extension adds price per square meter value next to price and amount of square meters on house rent listings.
 Value is calculated from given price and square meters count.
 The calculated value is approximate.
 In addition listings where price per square meter is below predetermined value are marked.
-This is so one can spot a "good deal" easier.

 ![price per square meter value displayed in listing tile](/assets/img01-squareMeters.png)